Definition of Motto

 Do it at once,’ said Bounderby, ‘has always been my motto from a child.
 When I thought I would run away from my egg-box and my grandmother, I did it at once.
 Do you the same.
 Do this at once!’
 ‘Are you walking?’ asked his friend.
 ‘I have the father’s address.
 Perhaps you would not mind walking to town with me?’
 ‘Not the least in the world,’ said Mr. Bounderby, ‘as long as you do it at once!’

 This passage occurs in the novel of Charles Dickens, Hard Times.
 Bounderby, the owner of the factory, says “Do it at once” and this sentence becomes an identity for him.
-This identity is a slogan as well and a reflection of his persona.
-When a motto also becomes a reflection of a person, it depicts the personality of the person as this shows that Bounderby wants work done immediately.
+As a slogan and a reflection of his persona, this identity holds great importance.
+When a motto also becomes a reflection of a person, it depicts the personality of the person, as this shows that Bounderby wants work done immediately.

 Example #4